Democracy Grants Program

 Applicants must read carefully the instructions provided on the website before filling out and submitting the application.
 Applications that do not follow the instructions will not be reviewed.

-The complete grant process (from the time a project proposal is submitted to the Democracy Commission to the time the funds are available for use) takes approximately four months.
+The complete grant process (from the time a project proposal is submitted to the Democracy Commission to the time the funds are available for use) takes approximately three to four months.